-CIRT is recognized by Professional Association of Therapeutic Horsemanship International (PATH Intl) formally known as North American Riding for the Handicapped Association (NARHA) as a “premier center” – the highest possible level of accreditation, demonstrating a superior level of adherence to national industry standards.
+CIRT is recognized by Professional Association of Therapeutic Horsemanship International (PATH Intl.) formally known as North American Riding for the Handicapped Association (NARHA) as a “Premier Accredited Center” – the highest possible level of accreditation, demonstrating a superior level of adherence to national industry standards.

 Who We Serve

-CIRT provides lessons four days a week, Monday thru Friday, April thru December.
+CIRT provides lessons five days a week, Monday through Friday, April through December weather permitting.

 · Increased balance, strength and flexibility